eizedev/AirConnect-Synology/README.md

 > Compatible with DSM 7.0 and DSM 7.1!
 Please download the package with the name beginning with `AirConnect-dsm7-`
 >
 > Updated packages for `AirConnect 1.0` available!
+>
+> If you have problems on older synology NAS devices, this could be related to the old device kernel (old kernel, old glibc).
+Please read the comments in the following [issue](https://github.com/eizedev/AirConnect-Synology/issues/63)

 A minimal Synology package for [AirConnect](https://github.com/philippe44/AirConnect).
 It allows you to use [AirPlay](https://en.wikipedia.org/wiki/AirPlay)